Magic Johnson steps down as LA Lakers president of basketball operations

 Basketball Hall of Famer Magic Johnson announced Tuesday that he was resigning as Lakers president of basketball operations following a disappointing season for the storied franchise.

+"I want to go back to having fun," Johnson told reporters before fighting off tears.
+"I want to go back to being who I was before taking on this job.
+We're halfway there with LeBron coming (last summer).
+I think this summer, with that other star coming in, whoever is going to bring him in, I think this team is really going to be in position to contend for a championship with the growth of the young players."

-Johnson, 59, announced he was stepping down at a hastily called news conference prior to the Lakers' regular-season finale against the Portland Trail Blazers.
+Johnson, 59, announced he was stepping down at an impromptu news conference about 90 minutes prior to the Lakers' regular-season finale against the Portland Trail Blazers.

 "Her and I have such an amazing relationship," Johnson said of Buss, the daughter of the late longtime Lakers owner Dr. Jerry Buss.
 "She gave me full power to do what I wanted to do, but I think that with her and I, I always want to preserve our relationship ...
 I had more fun when I was able to be the big brother and an ambassador to everybody."